Summary and Analysis of The Little Black Boy by William Blake

 Introduction to Poem ‘The Little Black Boy’:

 The Little Black Boy is a comparatively long poem of William Blake and is a part of Songs of innocence, 1789.
-This poem came out at a time when slavery was still being practiced and of course, the black people were subjected to slavery.
+This poem came out when slavery was still being practiced and of course, the black people were subjected to slavery.
 This poem deals with subjects like racism, equality and love.